 Comparing second-order model with alternative models.
-As shown in Table IV.19, the proposed three-factor second-order model yielded adequate fit indices, whereas a one-factor model yielded poor fit statistics.
+As shown in Table IV.21, the proposed three-factor second-order model yielded adequate fit indices, whereas a one-factor model yielded poor fit statistics.
 The bifactor model failed to converge.
 When a three-factor model was tested, each of the fit indices was the same as for the second-order model because the model was just identified.
 As the total scores of school engagement based on the three subscale scores were used, the second-order model was selected as the final model.

-Table IV.19 Table IV.19
+Table IV.21

 Fit Statistics for Models Tested (DSES-H)

-Model χ^2 df CFI SRMR RMSEA
+Model $\chi^2$ df CFI SRMR RMSEA

 One-factor model 7,265.16 44 .714 .086 .14

 Three-factor model 1,289.96 41 .950 .037 .06

 Second-order model 1,289.96 41 .950 .037 .06

-Note. χ^2 = Chi-square statistic; df = degrees of freedom; CFI = Comparative Fit Index; SRMR = Standardized Root Mean-Square Residual; RMSEA = Root Mean-Square Error of Approximation.
-N's =8,367.
-Models were tested on approximately one half of sample, randomly selected.
+Note. $\chi^2$ = Chi-square statistic ; $df = \text{degree}$ es of freedor n; CFI = Co mparative F Fit Index;

+SRMR = Standardized Root N Aean- Squar e Residual; RMSEA = F Root Mean-S Square

+Error of Approximation.
+N's Error of Approximation.
+N's = $8,367$ .
+Models were tested on approximately one half of

+sample, randomly selected.

+p < .001.

 Confirming fit of final model.
 Confirmatory factor analyses on the second randomly-split approximately half of the sample also generated robust fit statistics for the second-order model: $\chi^2 = 1251.09$ (41, N = 8,367), p < .001; CFI = .952, RMSEA = .059, and SRMR = .036.
 The completely standardized factor loadings were compared to ensure that there were no large differences across the randomly selected samples.
-As illustrated in Table IV.20, the indicators had generally similar factor loadings in the two samples.
+As illustrated in Table IV.22, the indicators had generally similar factor loadings in the two samples.
 Because no appreciable differences in the fit indices or factor loadings were found for the two halves of the sample, all subsequent analyses were run with the full sample.
-A summary of the fit statistics for the three-factor model with full sample and subsamples is presented in Table IV.21.
+A summary of the fit statistics for the three-factor model with full sample and subsamples is presented in Table IV.23.